monicaalyssa/mingo/README.md

 5. Start the app with `expo start`, this will open the Expo Metro Bundler.
 6. Scan the QR code on your mobile device to open Mingo in the Expo Go app.

-## Technologies & Dependencies
+## Technologies & Dependencies 🛠️
+This project was built using [Node v18.20.4] and uses the following technologies:
 ### Frontend
-<strong>React Native:</strong> The core framework, allowing a cross-platform mobile app (iOS and Android) using JavaScript and React.
+<a href="https://reactnative.dev/">React Native</a>: The core framework, allowing a cross-platform mobile app (iOS and Android) using JavaScript and React.

-<strong>Expo:</strong> A toolset for the React Native development process, providing a pre-configured environment.
+<a href="https://expo.dev/">Expo</a>:  A toolset for the React Native development process, providing a pre-configured environment.

 ### UI Components
-<strong>Gifted Chat Library:</strong> A React Native componenent library for chat UIs.
+<a href="https://github.com/FaridSafi/react-native-gifted-chat">Gifted Chat Library</a>: A React Native componenent library for chat UIs.

 ### Database
-<strong>Firebase (Firestore):</strong> A NoSQL database by Google, for real-time data syncing and offline support.
+<a href="https://firebase.google.com/">Firebase</a> (Firestore): A NoSQL database by Google, for real-time data syncing and offline support.
 It stores chat messages and user data.

-<strong>Firebase Authentication:</strong> A secure for authentication service offering anonymous authentication for quick user sign-in.
+<a href="https://firebase.google.com/docs/auth">Firebase Authentication</a>: A secure for authentication service offering anonymous authentication for quick user sign-in.